Clippers beat Jazz 119-111 to take series lead

 ”This series is not over,” Mitchell said. ”We got a lot of life left to give, a lot of juice to give and we just got to go out there and play with a level of desperation that we’d never played with before, otherwise we’ll be home.”

 The Jazz trailed the entire fourth quarter after making just six baskets in the third.
 Utah cut the deficit to 100-97 when Mitchell converted a three-point play with 5:46 left.
 Jackson answered with back-to-back baskets to squelch a Jazz comeback.
-Utah could get no closer after that point.
+Utah could get no closer after that.

 The Clippers played their first postseason game without Leonard after he suffered a knee injury in Game 4.
 Mike Conley missed his fifth straight game for the Jazz while rehabbing a strained hamstring.

-The Jazz made a franchise-record 10 3-pointers and shot 13-of-18 from the field overall in the first quarter.
-Bogdanovic led the way, going 6-of-7 from outside, tying an NBA postseason record for most 3-pointers made in a single quarter.
+The Jazz made a franchise-record 10 3-pointers and shot 13 of 18 from the field overall in the first quarter.
+Bogdanovic led the way, going 6 of 7 from outside, tying an NBA postseason record for most 3-pointers made in a quarter.
 He scored the last four outside baskets on four straight possessions to put Utah up 32-26.

-Los Angeles weathered the storm and surged back ahead early in the third quarter.
-The Clippers opened the second half on a 23-9 run capped by back-to-back threes from George and Mann and took an 83-74 lead midway through the quarter.
+Los Angeles weathered the storm and surged back early in the third quarter.
+The Clippers opened the second half on a 23-9 run, capped by back-to-back 3s from George and Mann and took an 83-74 lead midway through the quarter.

-“Every guy that played tonight contributed and that’s the team we have,” Clippers coach Tyronn Lue said.
-“Mentally tough.
+”Every guy that played tonight contributed and that’s the team we have,” Clippers coach Tyronn Lue said. ”Mentally tough.
 Mentally strong.
-We fought to the end.”
+We just keep fighting to the end.”

 TIP INS

-Jazz: Bogdanovic became the fourth player to make at least six 3-pointers in a single quarter during the 2020-21 NBA Playoffs. … Utah had more turnovers (6) than missed baskets (5) in the first quarter. … The Jazz missed 17 straight shots from the perimeter before Mitchell ended the drought with a 3-pointer with 4:05 remaining.
-Utah went 0-of-10 from 3-point range in the third quarter alone.
+Jazz: Bogdanovic became the fourth player to make at least six 3-pointers in a quarter during the 2020-21 NBA Playoffs. .
+Utah had more turnovers (6) than missed baskets (5) in the first quarter. .
+The Jazz missed 17 straight shots from the perimeter before Mitchell ended the drought with a 3-pointer with 4:05 remaining.
+Utah went 0 of 10 from 3-point range in the third quarter alone.